Initial Flight Training

 These three programs were originally for pilot candidates who did not have at least an FAA Private Pilot Certificate (e.g. current pilots and navigators/combat system operators), and were consolidated into the current single civilian contractor-operated program under direct USAF auspices and oversight of the 12th Flying Training Wing (12 FTW) of the Air Education and Training Command (AETC) at Randolph AFB, Texas, and its subordinate 306th Flying Training Group (306 FTG) at the USAF Academy, Colorado.
 IFT is conducted at Pueblo Memorial Airport, Colorado and is most similar to the former FSPOT for OTS graduates since it is conducted at a single site and all students are commissioned USAF officers.

-IFT students must be undergraduate flying training (UFT) candidates and be medically qualified with a Federal Aviation Administration Class III airman medical certificate and a USAF Flying Class 1 or 1A flight physical, as appropriate.
+IFT students must be undergraduate pilot training (UPT) candidates and be medically qualified with a Federal Aviation Administration Class III airman medical certificate and a USAF Flying Class 1 or 1A flight physical, as appropriate.
 The IFT curriculum is highly structured and very fast-paced.

 The IFT program began operations on 1 October 2006.
-Contractor Doss Aviation conducts flight screening for 1,300 to 1,700 USAF officers annually.
+Doss Aviation was the original contract, but now CAE holds the contract.
+IFT conducts flight screening for 1,300 to 1,700 USAF officers annually.
 As the gateway to USAF aviation, IFT provides initial flying training allowing students to successfully transition to the Euro-NATO Joint Jet Pilot Training Program (ENJJPT), Specialized Undergraduate Pilot Training (SUPT), Undergraduate Helicopter Pilot Training (UHT), and Undergraduate Combat Systems Officer Training (UCSOT) at their associated air force bases, naval air stations, or army air field throughout the United States.
 The 45 acre IFT campus is located immediately adjacent to the Pueblo Memorial Airport, Pueblo, Colorado.

 A single-building facility provides all students need, never having to step outside except to access their aircraft: